 410 706-4357 (x6-HELP)

-Ransomware is vicious malware that prevents a user from accessing his or her files by encrypting them.
-Ransomware typically arrives on the affected computer through spam emails or executed via malicious ads or compromised websites however more recently ransomware has been known to start from a malicious email attachment.
+Ransomware is vicious malware that prevents a user from accessing their files by encrypting them.
+Ransomware typically arrives on the affected computer through spam emails or executed via malicious ads or compromised websites, but more recently ransomware has been known to start from a malicious email attachment.
 Once the ransomware is executed on the compromised computer, it encrypts files on the user’s computer and any mapped network drives and even connected cloud storage such as Dropbox, OneDrive, Google Drive, etc.

 What can I do to protect my data?